-Names
+Ben Ofodile, FaezYahya, Gerardo Caicedo, Joshua Meduoye, Ankit Bhatia

 Purdue School of Engineering and Technology, Indianapolis

-Abstract- The project simulates a 3-phase power plant that consists of steam turbine and a distributed generation system that aims to reduce gas emissions generated by the power plant.For the purpose of modeling this system the generated power is 100 KW with power factor of 1.
-Distributed generation system is represented by a battery to a controlled voltage source which is connected to a low pass filter.
-The complete systemis designed such thatthe combined supply at the load is 100KW and maintains constant voltage at the load.
-When the two system operates individually the voltage generated by both these systems are in phase and have the same amplitude.
-A detailed description of the simulation and the results are presented.
+Abstract- Model a 3-phase power plant which contains steam turbine and distributed system.
+The the system generates 100KW power keeping the power factor to unity.
+Distributed system is represented by 3-phase photovoltaic system to reduce gas emission.
+Both systems have been designed to operate individually and combined to supply 100KW at the load.
+Input torque to synchronous generator and DC voltage to distributed system change depend on the output power capacity generated by each system.
+Both systems maintain constant voltage at the load.

-Index Term- armature winding, stator winding, photovoltaic, pulse width modulation (PWM), and low pass filter (LPF).
+Index Term- synchronous generatorpulse width modulation (PWM), and low pass filter (LPF).

 INTRODUCTION

-Coal power plants that are used to generate steam has more negative impact on the environment that any other type of power plant.
-Coal and other fossil fuels release carbon dioxide and other pollutants into the atmosphere.
-Nevertheless, most of the electricity generated in the world still comes from coal power or burning fossil fuels to turn a steam turbine generator.On the other hand harnessing power from wind is the cleanest and most suitable way to generate electricity.
-This project aims to combine the two systems i.e. steam turbine system and wind turbine systems such that the wind turbine is able to generate half the load power thereby reducing the emissions considerably while maintaining the efficiency and meeting the load requirements.

-In this system the steam turbine is connected to a synchronous motor that are used as generators.
-However, the source power for disturbed system is the wind.
+As conventional source of energy is disappearing and demand of energy is bumping with exponential rate, for the available source it is challenging to meet expectations.
+So this project focus on combing traditional generation with distributed generation, which can be used as well individually.
+Here, the schematics of distributed system is explained as complete alternative or part of the existing energy system so that wastage and pollutant is less.
+The combination of different source of energy provider makes us to cope up with our demand in convenient way.
+Here the source of mechanical power for synchronous comes from steam turbine.
+However, the source power for disturbed system is the sun.
 It is converted from DC voltage to AC voltage through an inverter that is driven with PWM signal.
 Line voltages are obtained as output for voltage controlled source.
 These line voltages are filtered using three individual RC low pass filters.
 Specifications are considered while designing as per requirements (50 KW at synchronous generator output and 50 KW at the output of low pass filter) to generate power of 100 KW at the resistive load.

 SYNCHRONOUS GENERATOR

-A synchronous generatorconverts mechanical energy into electrical energy.
-The source of the mechanical power or the prime mover is a steam turbine.
-These generators are an AC machine whose speed of its rotating shaft at steady state condition is proportional to the frequency of the current in its armature.Synchronous motors is called so because the speed of the rotor of this motor is same as the rotating magnetic field.
-It is basically a fixed speed motor because it has only one speed, which is synchronous speed and therefore no intermediate speed is there or in other words it’s in synchronism with the supply frequency.
-Synchronous speed is given by.

-Ns=120fp (1)

-Where f = supply frequency & p = no. of poles.
+A synchronous machine is an ac rotating in case of steady state operation speed should be proportional to frequency of the armature current..
+The magnetic field created by the armature currents rotates at the same speed as that created by the field current

+on the rotor,. which is rotating at the synchronous speed, and a steady torque results.

+Synchronous machines are commonly used as generators especially for large power systems, such as turbine generators and hydroelectric generators in the grid power supply.
 Because the rotor speed is proportional to the frequency of excitation, synchronous motors can be used in situations where constant speed drive is required.
+Since the reactive power generated by a synchronous machine can be adjusted by controlling the magnitude of the rotor field current, unloaded synchronous machines are also often installed in power systems solely for power factor correction or for control of reactive kVA flow.
+Such machines, known as synchronous condensers, may be more economical in the large sizes than static capacitors.